NiklasRitter/VIDSTREAM_videostreaming/README.md

 - [react-query](https://tanstack.com/query/v3/)

 ## Support
-If there are any questions or concerns feel free to concact us.
+If there are any questions or concerns feel free to concact me.
-We are looking forward to helping you.
+I am looking forward to helping you.